wikixen/wikixen/README.md

 # Hi 👋, I'm Benny Hernandez & This is my Github
-I'm a recent graduate from Rutgers University currently interested in data engineering & analysis.
+I'm a recent graduate from Rutgers University whose currently interested in web dev🕸️ Plan to go back to school to get a B.S. in electrical & computer engineering🔌
-- I'm currently fixing my portfolio site.
-- In the process of learning AWS suite prodcuts related to data engineering.
-- I plan to look into and learn about bare metal programming.

 You can use the following email to get in contact with me: bennylopezhernandez0@gmail.com